 The personal information accompanying your submission is being collected under the authority of the Planning Act and may form part of the public record which may be released to the public.
 This information is collected and maintained for the purpose of creating a record that is available to the general public at the Committee of the Whole and Council meetings.
-Please note that while the Committee of the Whole and Council meetings.
-Please note that while the Committee of the Whole and Council meetings submissions will otherwise be made public in their entirety.
+Please note that while the Committee of the Whole and Council may redact some personal information such as email addresses and phone numbers, your submissions will otherwise be made public in their entirety.
 Questions about this collection should be directed to the Records and Freedom of Information Officer at 519-669-1647 or 1-877-969-0094 ext.
 6005.